axyr/activecollab3-beanstalk/README.md

 PHP 5.2 or at least the json_decode() function must be available.
 You can't install without it.

 #### Installation

-Upload both folders named "beanstalk" to the respective position in your ActiveCollab installation.
+Upload folders named "beanstalk" to the respective position in your ActiveCollab installation.
 Open the admin panel and install the module as usual.

 ## Post-Commit Actions